aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 </dependencies>
 ```
 13. Import your project into IntelliJ IDEA in the same way you did in previous labs and make sure it compiles.
 Run the main function in `App` class to make sure it works.
-14. To make it easier to run your code from the JAR file, add the following part to your `pom.xml` file.
+14. To make it easier to run your code from the JAR file, add the following part to the <plugins> in your `pom.xml` file.
 ```xml
 <plugin>
   <groupId>org.apache.maven.plugins</groupId>